gaelicWizard/gWmaths/README.txt

-Programmers believe in a form of ritual hazing called `recursion', and the ability to construct a working DTX is somewhat of a rite of passage before being allowed to publish a \LaTeX* package.
+Programmers believe in a form of ritual hazing called `recursion', and the ability to construct a working DTX is somewhat of a rite of passage before being allowed to publish a \LaTeXe{} package.
 Consider this my proof of qualification.

-During the great pandemic of 2020, the \cls{gWmaths} class was created to shorten the common preamble from a set of my wife's \LaTeXe* lectures, transparencies, slides, and handouts.
+During the great pandemic of 2020, the \cls{gWmaths} class was created to shorten the common preamble from a set of my wife's \LaTeX{} lectures, transparencies, slides, and handouts.
 It was initially \cls{pellmaths} and was just a shortcut for 80 lines of boilerplate at the top of every darn file.

-With the first week of 2021 declaring "hold my beer", some effort was made to expand and improve.
+With the first week of 2021 declaring \emph{hold my beer}, some effort was made to expand and improve.
 The class was renamed to \cls{gWmaths}, partially split out to a \pkg{gWmaths} package, and updated to \LaTeX3.
 Meanwhile, the source transformed to require build via \pkg{docstrip} and was brought under version control.